xiangrui7351/minecraft-terraria-golem-forge/README.md

 Players can place a Lihzahrd Altar and use a Lihzahrd Power Cell on it to summon the boss.
 The fight uses multiple interactive parts: body, head, left fist, and right fist.
 The head fires bouncing fireballs and eye beams, the chained fists extend toward players, and the body leaps into heavy ground-slam attacks.
 Once the head reaches its breaking point, it detaches and keeps attacking while the body becomes the main kill target.

 The mod includes boss-bar status, persistent entities, a summon block, summon item, spawn egg, loot tables, treasure bag rewards, and server-safe projectile logic.
 All textures are original Minecraft-style pixel art and do not copy Terraria's original assets.

+Known Issue
+The model still has minor imperfections, but they do not affect normal gameplay.

 ## 基本信息 / Basic Info